caukub/mcgui-de/src/plugins/basics.md

 The word "legacy" refers to a version of the plugin intended for a deprecated version of Minecraft (which version the "legacy" version is intended for will most likely be stated on the page).

 ## Dependencies {#plugin-dependencies}
-Many plugins need another plugin to work.
-Such plugin that is required by the another plugin to work is called a dependency.
-It can be a library that does nothing by itself (such as ProtocolLib or CMILib), or any normal plugin.
+Many plugins require another plugin to work.
+Such plugin (which is required) is called a dependency.
+This can be a library that does nothing by itself (e.g. ProtocolLib or CMILib), or any normal plugin.

 If the dependency is not installed, the plugin that needs it will not work.